gracino/Ziplink-HA-Radius/Docker/README.md

 Just testing things out quickly at this time.

-In the process of adding NGINX proxies to the initial docker-compose run file.
+In the process of setting up MySQL version.

 ### Overview